lasjoh/moodle-mod_tiddlywiki/readme.txt

 Tiddlywiki activity module is made starting from a clone to of the "Resource module."

 Clone the ressource module
-Add a clone of
+Add a clone of libdir/resourcelib.php to the directory rename it twlib.php. grep libdir/resourcelib.php > dirroot/mod/tiddlywiki/twlib.php
+gerp resource > tiddlywiki
+replace pix and lang/en/tiddlywiki

 TODO:
- * reimplement portfolio support (MDL-20079)
- * new backup/restore and old restore migration (MDL-20081)
- * reimplement tiddlywiki name filter as part of more general activitynames filter (MDL-20083)
+ * add a modified version od store.php
+ * get it to work with the db
+ * implement clean backups
+ * implement json reciever
+ * implement media-hosting